-With HCC Version 28 just around the corner in 2024, now is the time for value-based care organizations to enhance their risk adjustment efforts with additional support.
+With the rollout of CMS-HCC V28, the publication of TEFCA 2.0, and the continued push for national interoperability, now is the time for value-based care organizations to augment their risk adjustment efforts with better technology and additional support.

 There are 3 key areas that require the most attention as we adapt to the changing landscape: medical records retrieval processes, record structure and readability, and the automation of manual processes.